do i need to seal zio & sons tiles?

 how much variation should i expect?

-THE IMPORTANCE OF BLENDING: due to the noticeable color and shade variations, it is very important to blend the tiles from all boxes once they arrive and place them in their installation area to ensure you have the layout you want before installing. do not install without blending tiles from all boxes.
+due to the natural materials and production process of zellige tiles, there will be degrees of variation in color, shade and size in your order, therefore it is important to blend the tiles from all boxes once they arrive and place them in their installation area to ensure you have the layout you want before installing.

 variation and imperfection ratings:

-zio & sons glazed zellige tiles are rated 'level 3 medium' for color and texture variation, and 'level 3 heavy' for size variation. all glazed tiles, except for charred cedar that is rated ‘level 3 heavy’, are rated 'level 2 medium' for pits/chips and cracks/crazing. for iron spots, the glazed tiles are rated 'level 1 light'.
+zio & sons glazed zellige tiles are rated 'level 3 medium' for color and texture variation, and 'level 3 heavy' for size variation. all glazed tiles, except for charred cedar which is rated ‘level 3 heavy’, are rated 'level 2 prevalent' for pits/chips and cracks/crazing. for iron spots, the glazed tiles are rated 'level 1 light'.

-unglazed (natural) Zio & sons zellige is rated 'level 2 slight' for color variation, 'level 3 medium' for texture and size variation, 'level 2 medium' for pits/chips, and 'level 1 light for cracks'.
+unglazed (natural) Zio & sons zellige is rated 'level 2 slight' for color variation, 'level 3 medium' for texture and size variation, 'level 2 prevalent' for pits/chips, and 'level 1 light for cracks'.

 see illustrations in the technical specifications section above, and read more about the ratings in our tile variation and imperfections guide.